sunriselayer/network/sunrise-test-da-1/README.md

+# Deprecated: `sunrise-test-da-1`

+sunrise-test-da-1 is deprecated; use newer devnet to test DA functions.

-# Start sunrise testnet sunrise-test-da-1
+## Start sunrise testnet sunrise-test-da-1

 `sunrise-test-da-1` is a sunrise devnet for testing DA functions.
 This section describes the steps for existing full nodes and validators to support it.